Philanthropy, Alumni and Supporter Engagement (PASE) Privacy Notice

 How do we keep your information secure?

 We are committed to holding your data securely and treating it with sensitivity.
 All data is held securely and in accordance with the Data Protection Act 2018 & the UK General Data Protection Regulation (UK GDPR).
 Your data is held on a database in the Microsoft Azure cloud hosting data service, managed by our database supplier, Blackbaud, and located within the European Economic Area.
 The database is protected by multi-level authentication and access is restricted to individuals who need to see the data to carry out their duties at the University and at the database supplier, Blackbaud.
 This is limited to:

-- members of staff and student members of staff in the PASE;
+- members of staff and student members of staff in PASE;

-- colleagues from other areas within the University who work closely with the PASE on the provision of services to alumni, such as the Careers Service, academic departments and Colleges; and
+- colleagues from other areas within the University who work closely with PASE on the provision of services to alumni, such as the Careers Service, academic departments and Colleges; and

-For further information please refer to the University’s Information Security Policy and Processes.
+For further information please refer to the University’s Information Security Policy.